davidbonnet/astravel/README.md

 #### astravel.makeCustomTraveler(properties) ➞ traveler

 This function is similar to `astravel.defaultTraveler.makeCustom`: it returns a traveler that inherits from the `defaultTraveler` with its own provided `properties` and the property `super` that points to the `defaultTraveler` object.
-These properties should redefine the traveler's behavior by defining the `go(node, state)` method and/or any node handler.
+These properties should redefine the traveler's behavior by implementing the `go(node, state)` method and/or any node handler.

 When redefining the `go` method, make sure its basic functionality is kept by calling the parent's `go` method to keep traveling through the AST: